dakhamohammed/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     - function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
       - Return value: the pointer to dest

+11. 100-atoi.c
+    - C function that convert a string to an integer.

+12. 101-keygen.c
+    - C program that generates random valid passwords for the program 101-crackme.